Leaflets to discuss with patients

 Whatever your infection, you can do the following to help.

-Take paracetamol to help pain; always follow the instructions
+Take paracetamol to reduce pain.
+Always follow the instructions on the packet.

-Wash your hands regularly and after using tissues to sneeze
+Wash your hands regularly and after using tissues.

 Earache